BYLAWS OF THE

 Membership within NMGIA shall consist of the following classes:

 a) Regular Member: Full-time employees or retired full-time employees in good standing with the individual's former employer, as defined within Article III, Section 1.
-Regular Members can serve on boards and committees, carry voting privileges and can hold office.
+Regular Members can serve on the board and committees, carry voting privileges and can hold office.

-b) Associate Member: Full-time civilian employees or retired full-time civilian employees of a criminal justice agency, individuals employed by a private industry or educational institution which exhibits an interest in gang activity and criminal justice support; whose talents and interest are of benefit to the Association.
-Associate Members can serve on boards and committees but do not carry voting privileges or hold office.
+b) Associate Member: Full-time civilian employees or retired full-time civilian employees of a criminal justice agency, individuals employed by a non-criminal justice public safety agency, private industry, educational institution or prevention/intervention program which exhibits an interest in gang activity and criminal justice support; whose talents and interest are of benefit to the Association.
+Associate Members can serve on the board and committees but do not carry voting privileges or hold office.

 d) Life-Time Members: Life-Time membership may be awarded to members based on distinguished service or contributions to the Association.
 Life-Time members can serve on committees but do not carry voting privileges or hold office.
 Life-Time members will be recognized at each Annual meeting of the general membership by the Association President.
 The Board may, by their unanimous vote, approve consideration for Life-Time membership.
 The consideration will then be put to a vote at the next annual meeting of the general membership at which time the Life-Time membership shall be approved or denied.